aossp/SecurityGuard/README.md

 ##SecurityGuard
 This is an android application which has functions to make user’s cellphone much more safer in security, and brings conveniences to manage one’s cellphone, i.e., memory clean, app management.

 In order to make this app much more intriguing, we also use Live2D Inc. SDK in the app, which make user be able to have interactive action with anime character and clean memory.

 Besides, we add an market to make users be able to use coins to download new Live 2D’s theme to add into their app.
 Coins can be collected by downloading recommended app

 ## Running the Application

 __Read this First__
 To run this application, you will need to launch the Server First.

-##Caveat
- It seems like that our project member's (jeffrey40501's) code is not written on his own and it is a complete "copy-paste" unknown source.

- So the code in package - "com.beiluoshimen.securityguard.lockui" is totally disastrous.
- It is recommend to "re-write the whole code" in com.beiluoshimen.securityguard.lockui package.

- Caveat : NEVER COLLABORATE WITH SOMEONE WHO IS TOTALLY NOOB IN YOUR PROJECT.
- HE WILL REALLY MEES UP YOUR WHOLE PROJECT.  :(

- If any code in this package - com.beiluoshimen.securityguard.lockui infringe your legal right.
- Please contact me : beiluo.shimen@icloud.com and I will delete it immediately.

 ## License - GPL

   This program is free software: you can redistribute it and/or modify